 Monitor everything.
 Monitoring a sanitation program helps food processors learn from history.
 When adverse events, such as a roof leak or a pathogen outbreak, occur, response will be faster and more effective.

 How to fight an invisible foe

 Preventing cross-contamination in food processing is a formidable challenge.
 Food processors face an enemy they can’t see and one that can cause big problems.
 To stay ahead in the battle and have the right sanitary formula, they have to:

 - Take a holistic approach that considers the entire facility and how one part of the facility interacts with all the others

 - Pay attention to “niches” in the structure, infrastructure and equipment the plant uses.
 If any damage is noticed, replace your current equipment with 3A sanitary strainers.

 - Think like a pathogen.
 Where can it hide?
 How can it move from place to place?
 What makes the environment hostile to bacteria, viruses and allergens?

 For more than 105 years, Newark Wire Cloth Company has specialized in fabricating standard and custom wire mesh products, including SaniClean Strainers.
-Contact the company for more information about wire mesh and its applications in the food and beverage industry.
+Contact the company for more information on the best ways to prevent cross contamination and about wire mesh and its applications in the food and beverage industry.